What is a Vascular Screening Test?

 Three Diagnostic Tests

-Carotid artery screening is a vascular ultrasound test that examines the amount of plaque buildup in the arteries that carry blood and oxygen to the brain.
+Carotid artery screening is a non-invasive vascular ultrasound that uses sound waves to look at the amount of plaque buildup in the carotid arteries.
+These arteries carry blood and oxygen to the brain.
 Narrowed carotid arteries or a blockage in these arteries indicates carotid artery disease (CAD) and increases your risk of stroke.

 LOWER EXTREMITY ARTERIAL SCREENING (LEG ARTERIES):